jvalaj/jvalaj/README.md

 ## 🚀 About Me

 - I am Jvalaj Pandey, a Computer Science major studying at the University of South Florida!
-- I am currently a Full Stack Software Developer for the Honors College @ USF!
+- I experience working as a Full Stack Software Developer for the Honors College @ USF!

 📚 Outside the tech world, I enjoy reading, drawing, and mountain biking!